Bioruebe/UniExtract2/README.md

 Get the latest version [here](https://github.com/Bioruebe/UniExtract2/releases)

 ###### Virus alert?
 Universal Extractor does not contain any malware.
-Some anti-virus software occasionally misdetects files inside UniExtract's program directory.
-(You know, better warn too much than let any malware slip through.)
-But you can be sure that this is a so-called false positive, an error - if you downloaded UniExtract from the official source at `https://github.com/Bioruebe/UniExtract2`.
+Some anti-virus programs occasionally misdetect files inside UniExtract's program directory.
+You can be sure that this is a so-called false positive, an error - if you downloaded UniExtract from the official source at `https://github.com/Bioruebe/UniExtract2`.
 If you encounter a false positive, please report it [here](https://github.com/Bioruebe/UniExtract2/issues/78).

 ###### 'Windows protected your PC'?

 Modern versions of Windows have a feature called *SmartScreen*, which warns about unknown files.
 This means software without a big company behind it and/or a huge userbase produces a warning.
 Don't panic!
 Mostly this happens after a new version of UniExtract has been released.
 After enough users updated their installation, the warning might vanish, because it now has reputation.
 If you see a *SmartScreen* warning, you can safely click 'More info', then 'Run anyway'.

+###### System requirements

+In short: Windows XP or newer.
+However, outdated version of Windows only have limited support:

+- Windows 7: sending feedback requires you to follow [this guide by Microsoft](https://support.microsoft.com/en-us/help/3140245/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-wi), otherwise it will fail
+- Windows XP: any online functionality, such as the updater or the feedback dialog, is disabled for security reasons.
+Also some extractors might not work.

+(Online functionality for these systems might be restored in a future version of Universal Extractor.)

 ## FAQ